Fox crosses Arctic to reach Canada from Norway in record time

 On July 1, 76 days after leaving Norway, the fox reached Ellesmere Island, one of Canada’s northernmost communities, completing a journey of 3,506 kilometres.

-“This species is even more enduring and faster than what has been observed in the past,” Arnaud Tarroux told AFP Wednesday.
+“This species is even more enduring and faster than what has been observed in the past,” Arnaud Tarroux said on Wednesday.

 “It’s a young female, less than a year old, therefore relatively inexperienced, literally going out to discover the world and surviving an Arctic crossing on her first attempt,” he continued.